The pumpkin pancakes will start your fall mornings right! Easy enough for a weekday, delicious enough for a weekend brunch.

 - In a separate bowl, combine the Bisquick, cornmeal, brown sugar, cinnamon, nutmeg and allspice, stir into the pumpkin mixture just enough to combine.

 - Heat a lightly oiled griddle or frying pan over medium high heat.
 Scoop the batter onto the griddle, brown on both sides and serve hot.
+(I topped mine with chopped pecans!)

 Source: Adapted from my Dad